henesy/limbobyexample/README.md

 Examples are composed in acme(1) which allows you to right click these strings to jump to the relevant source lines.

+If you'd like to try Inferno without installing, I recommend trying Pete's on-demand VNC: http://tryinferno.reverso.be/

 The `;` rune indicates a command to be run from the Inferno sh(1) shell.

 ## Building